ashleycampion/IrisDataSetProject/README.md

 * The dataset is described
 * The data is conceptualized and questions about the dataset are formulated based on this conceptualization
 * The data is plotted, and rudementary visual analyses of the data are undertaken based on the plots
-* The relationships between the variables in the dataset are analysed with [linear regression](#linear-regression) techniques
+* The relationships between the variables in the dataset are analysed with <a href="#linear regression">linear regression</a> techniques
-* <a href="#Statistical classification">Statistical classification</a> of the data is undertaken using <span><a href="#supervised learning">supervised learning</a></span> techniques
+* <a href="#Statistical classification">Statistical classification</a> of the data is undertaken using <a href="#supervised learning">supervised learning</a> techniques

 ## What is the Iris Dataset

 From Wikipedia:
-> The Iris flower data set or Fisher's Iris data set is a [multivariate](#multivariate) (these blue links will take you to a definition in the appendix section below) data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper *The use of multiple measurements in taxonomic problems as an example of [linear discriminant analysis](#linear-indiscriminate-analysis)*.
+> The Iris flower data set or Fisher's Iris data set is a [multivariate](#multivariate) (these blue links will take you to a definition in the appendix section below) data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper *The use of multiple measurements in taxonomic problems as an example of <a href="#linear discriminate analysis">linear discriminate analysis</a>.
 > The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
 [1]

 ## Why is the Iris Dataset Still Relevant?
 The Iris Dataset remains relevant because:
-* Its analysis by Fisher was a foundational moment in the history of data analytics, particularly in relation to the development of [linear discriminant analysis](#linear discriminate analysis).
+* Its analysis by Fisher was a foundational moment in the history of data analytics, particularly in relation to the development of <a href="#linear discriminate analysis">linear discriminate analysis</a>.
 * It is well suited to being used as an educational tool in data analysis: the sample size is small at 150 flowers; the data is of that of everyday life (a common flower rather than some deep sea flora); the variables are not intimidatingly scientific (e.g. petal length); and the measurements are easily imaginable (a few centimeters).
-* It can be used to explain the basic difference between [supervised](#supervised learning) and [unsupervised learning](#unsupervised-learning) techniques in machine learning.
+* It can be used to explain the basic difference between <a href="#supervised learning">supervised learning</a> and <a href="#unsupervised learning">unsupervised learning</a> techniques in machine learning.
-* Consisting of three species of the Iris flower, two of which are not immediately distinguishable based on the measurements obtained, the Iris dataset has often been used to test [statistical classification](#statistical-classification) techniques in machine learning, i.e. how to teach a program to categorize an object based on its attributes.
+* Consisting of three species of the Iris flower, two of which are not immediately distinguishable based on the measurements obtained, the Iris dataset has often been used to test <a href="#statistical classification">statistical classification</a> techniques in machine learning, i.e. how to teach a program to categorize an object based on its attributes.

 # **Analysis of the Dataset**